KartikKapil/Fakenews/README.md

 $ python3 flask_server.py
 ```

-* Also if you wanna retrain the model it is super simple take few news item and use the train_model fuction in model.py
+* Also if you wanna retrain the model it is super simple take few news item and use the train_model function in model.py
 * You can save the incoming messages as well

 ### How it looks